rolandjlevy/js-solitaire-game/notes.md

 # Notes

 ### Todo
-- Fix Help section transition. compare to sliders
+- Fix weird glitch in Help section transition.
+Compare to sliders
 - Scoring: in submission message, add 250 points if you end up with 1 left and another 250 points if it's left in the middle position, id:25
 - Write readme
 - Help section
 - Protect against XSS with obscurator
-- get Add button onto one line using width:calc(100% - 100px) and same for sliders

  click and drag a marble arbleping over another single marble to a empty hole (white box).
 You can move the marbles in either horizontal or vertical direction.
 The jumped over marble will be removed from the board, thus making a new hole.
 Remove as many marbles as possible.